FedericoDM/mpcs51042-finalproject-hashtable/README.md

 # MPCS 51042 Python Programming Final Project

+This repository contains the code for my final project for MPCS 51042 Python Programming at the University of Chicago.
+The project consisted in implementing a custom hashtable data structure that uses linear probing.
+Afterwards, the custom hashtable was used to create a speaker recognition system with Markov models to determine the likelihood that a given text was spoken by a particular person.
+The original README for the project is below.

 ## Introduction

 In this final project, you will develop a modeling system using Markov Models.